-Unlike the common idea of bankruptcy that most people have, a bankruptcy doesn’t usually leave you with nothing.
+Unlike the common idea of bankruptcy that most people have, bankruptcy doesn’t usually leave you with nothing.
 There are exemptions and supports to help you keep many of your assets, so you’re not starting from scratch.

 With all that being said, do you know when it’s an appropriate time to file for bankruptcy?
 Here are three major red flags that it’s time to discuss your legal options.

-- You can’t pay your necessities
+You can’t pay for your necessities.

-Perhaps the biggest red flag of all is that you can’t pay your necessities.
-If you’ve fallen behind on rent or your mortgage payment, can’t afford food and are making the choice between getting medications or buying dinner, then you’re in a position where a bankruptcy, as well as other supports, may be helpful to you.
+Perhaps the biggest red flag of all is that you can’t pay for your necessities.
+If you’ve fallen behind on rent or your mortgage payment, can’t afford food and are making the choice between getting medications or buying dinner, then you’re in a position where bankruptcy, as well as other supports, may be helpful to you.

-- You’re relying heavily on credit cards you can’t pay off monthly
+You’re relying heavily on credit cards you can’t pay off monthly.

 Another major red flag is that you’re relying on a credit card that you can’t pay off each month.
 If you’re putting your groceries on credit or paying your rent with a credit card, then it’s time to reassess your financial situation.

-- You receive notices about lawsuits from creditors
+You receive notices about lawsuits from creditors.

 A final major red flag is if you’re starting to receive letters about lawsuits from creditors.
 If you haven’t been able to pay back collectors, they may take you to court.
-To stop this, a bankruptcy may be a good choice.
+To stop this, bankruptcy may be a good choice.